Is it Time to See a Therapist? Probably!

 Keep in mind different approaches may be better for different issues.
 If you didn’t feel heard in your previous therapy, or if your symptoms have changed since your last therapy session, a different therapist might be exactly what you to move forward.

 If you’re considering therapy, you may be thinking about the possible drawbacks.
 Cost might be a concern for you.
 You might also be aware that therapy is often difficult.
 Trauma or other painful events from the past can be frightening to remember and discuss with someone.
 Working through challenges isn’t easy, and therapy isn’t always a quick fix.
 Make sure that when you’re ready to see a therapist that you can be honest with yourself and with your them.

 But if you’re willing to do the work, therapy can be rewarding.
 It’s a safe, judgment-free space where you can share anything, with a trained professional who is there to help.

 Here are a few benefits of therapy:

 - You’ll learn more about yourself.
 Therapists listen to your story and help you make connections.
-They might offer guidance or recommendations if you feel lost, but they don’t tell you what to do.
+They might offer guidance or recommendations if you feel lost.
 Therapy can empower you to take action on your own.

 - Therapy can help you achieve your goals.
 If you aren’t sure of what your goals are, therapy can help you clarify them and set realistic steps to meet them.